 When Britney finally gets on stage to accept her award, an awkward Joe Calderone pretty much steals the show.

-Upon receiving her award, instead of giving acceptance speech and “having her moment”, Britney proceeds to … present Beyonce and goes on with Joe Calderone about how great she is.
+Upon receiving her award, instead of giving an acceptance speech and “having her moment”, Britney proceeds to … present Beyonce and goes on with Joe Calderone about how great she is.
 I am pretty sure that was scripted and forced on her, making this probably the most insincere tribute of all time.
 Or was it?

-Having lost her life a few weeks prior to the awards, it was only fair that Amy Winehouse got a tribute for her great talent.
+Having lost her life a few weeks prior to the awards, it was only fair that Amy Winehouse got a tribute to her great talent.
 However, as we have seen in the article entitled Amy Winehouse and Club 27, her death might have been the result of a ritual sacrifice and the tribute was at least as odd as the one for Michael Jackson, another great who died in strange circumstances.

 Russell Brand was selected to honor Amy Winehouse.
 He alluded to her great voice but mostly talked about how she was a “crazy person, stinking of booze and wondering around London”.
 He then went on to say that she was afflicted with a “disease” that affect a lot of people, alcoholism and drug addiction, although no traces of drugs were found in Winehouse nor at her home at the time of the death.
 Why not focus on the human being and her accomplishments?